 Say you have the following list of numbers in Column B.

-1. First, identify the duplicate values in a helper column.
-To do this, in cell C2, enter the formula:
+- First, identify the duplicate values in a helper column.
+In cell C2, enter the formula:

-6. Now create another helper column to sort values from Column D without blanks.
-To do this, in cell E2, enter the formula:
+- Now create another helper column to sort values from Column D without blanks.
+In cell E2, enter the formula:

 Now all values from Column B are sorted in descending order in Column E. If you want to sort from smallest to largest, you can use the same formula, just with the SMALL Function instead: